|

 distribution network will be approximately the clock distribution

-delay times the peak-to-peak expected supply noise (assuming that
+delay times the peak-to-peak expected supply noise in percent

-a 1% change in supply voltage leads to a 0.5% change in delay).
+(assuming that a 1% change in supply voltage leads to a 0.5% change

 |return to top|